StuartsProjects/StuartsProjects.github.io/_posts/2016-08-25-reception-distances-at-uhf-my-10001-rule.md

 That is where my 1000:1 rule comes from.

-Thus whilst you might get 400KM with LoRa from the ground to a high altitude balloon, do not be surprised if at ground level in a city you get 400M or less.
+Thus whilst you might get 400KM with LoRa® from the ground to a high altitude balloon, do not be surprised if at ground level in a city you get 400M or less.

 This difference is also why it is so difficult to compare reception at different locations.
 I might get 1KM in my locality, the same equipment might cover anywhere between 250M and 10KM+ elsewhere.
 The differences are a good reason to be clear about the conditions applying to a reception report, preferably with pictures of the area.